RinehartGroup/PythonTutorial/docs/first_time_setup.md

 This document will walk you through setting up your development environment and creating a repository for your scratch work.

 The tutorial notebooks in `PythonTutorial` can be copied into your scratch repository or forked into your own repository (recommended).
-If you are here to use the tutorial notebooks, use this document to set up your development environment fist and then follow the instructions in the [How to Fork this Repository](how_to_fork_this_repository.md) document.
+If you are here to use the tutorial notebooks, use this document to set up your development environment first and then follow the instructions in the [How to Fork this Repository](how_to_fork_this_repository.md) document.

 ## Git and GitHub